Laser hair removal burns or negligence How much compensation can I claim?

 If you have suffered scarring due to an unskilled person carrying out a laser hair removal procedure on you, then you can make a claim.

-Our solicitors have dealt with many successful cosmetic surgery negligence claims and can help you to launch your claim and get you the compensation you deserve.
+Our solicitors have dealt with many successful laser hair removal negligence claims and can help you to launch your claim and get you the compensation you deserve.

 As with the above, blistering of the skin can occur due to an untrained person operating the laser hair removal machines, penetrating the skin too deeply with the laser.
 If you have ended up with blistering on the skin due to negligence, then you can claim compensation.
 Give us a call and our expert cosmetic surgery lawyers will get your claim underway.